basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 Stat | Description
 :----|:-----------
-`connected_nodes`         | A list of the nodes that this node is aware of at this time `consistent_get_objsize_100` | 100th-percentile object size for strongly consistent GETs on this node in the last minute `consistent_get_objsize_95` | 95th-percentile object size for strongly consistent GETs on this node in the last minute `consistent_get_objsize_99` | 99th-percentile object size for strongly consistent GETs on this node in the last minute
+`connected_nodes` | A list of the nodes that the local node is currently aware of `consistent_get_objsize_100` | 100th-percentile object size for strongly consistent GETs on this node in the last minute `consistent_get_objsize_95` | 95th-percentile object size for strongly consistent GETs on this node in the last minute `consistent_get_objsize_99` | 99th-percentile object size for strongly consistent GETs on this node in the last minute